macorobots/roomac_ros/README.md

     </tbody>
 </table>

 After launching everything drive the robot around.
-When the area is mapped simply kill launch files with Ctrl+C and the map will be saved to the `roomac_data` directory.
+When the area is mapped simply kill launch files with Ctrl+C and the map will be saved in the `roomac_data` directory.